 Cruising the Philippines Part 1: Banton Island

-In the center of the Philippines, in the Sibuyan Sea, is a seemingly endless collection of islands, stretching like stepping stones in every direction.
+In the center of the Philippines, in the Sibuyan Sea, is a seemingly endless collection of islands, stretching like green stepping stones in every direction.
 Within this group, and far from the reach of Islamic terrorists on islands to the south, is the well-known resort island of Boracay.
 A steady stream of tourists, as well as a few cruising yachts, are attracted to its kilometers-long sugary white beaches, water sports and lively beachside discos.
-Though the party life on Boracay lured me back for a few days whenever I passed through the area, I spent most of my time cruising the Philippines more remote and lesser known islands.
+Though the party life on Boracay lured me back for a few days whenever I passed through the area during our travels in the 1990s, I spent most of my time cruising the Philippines more remote and lesser known islands.

 Emilio Mingo greets us on our return to Banton Island.